Rahman-Motiur/MIST/README.md

 | :---        |    :----:   |          ---: |
 | Header      | Title       | Here's this   |
 | Paragraph   | Text        | And more      |

+### Citation and contact
+If this repository helped your works, please cite paper below:

+Please contact Md Motiur Rahman at rahma112@purdue.edu for any query.